pielstroem/statistics_for_humanists/_posts/2021-07-09-Summarizing.md

 One representative value is nice, but you often also want to know about the variability in your data.
 For numerical data, the simplest way to report variability is to report the **range** of the values, i.e. the highest and the lowest value.
 However, in large data sets with some very extreme outliers this often is not the most useful information.

-The most popular alternative is to look at the differences between single observed values and the arithmetic mean.
-These can be squared to treat negative and positive deviations equally, summed and divided by sample size to get what we call the **variance** ($s^2$) of the data set:
+The most popular alternative is to look at how much the observed values deviate from the arithmetic mean.
+The individual differences can be squared to treat negative and positive deviations equally, summed and divided by sample size to get what we call the **variance** ($s^2$) of the data set:

 $$
 s^2 = \frac{1}{N} \sum_{i=1}^N (x_i - \bar{x})^2
 $$

 Variance calculation can give us values that are very large compared to the mean of the data set.
-But we can "reduce" it to the scale of the actual data by taking the square root.
+But we can "reduce" it to the scale of the actual data by taking the square root afterwards.
 The resulting value is called **standard deviation** ($s$):

 $$
 s = \sqrt{s^2} = \sqrt{\frac{1}{N} \sum_{i=1}^N (x_i - \bar{x})^2}
 $$

 In programming languages, some implementations of standard deviation use *degrees of freedom*, that is sample size minus one, instead of sample size as a denominator.
-Therefore, when using different programming libraries on to calculate standard deviation for the same data set, results can be slightly different.
+Therefore, when using different programming libraries to calculate variance or standard deviation for the same data set, results can be slightly different.
 However, with sufficiently large sample sizes that is usually not a serious problem.

 A numerical data set without one-sided extremes can be well described by a combination of arithmetic mean (the "typical" value), standard deviation (variability) and sample size.

 But data sets can be heavy on the upper or the lower end of the spectrum and that is why arithmetic means are not always the best choice.
-Luckily, the concept of the median described above can be generalized to derive also descriptions for data variability.
+Luckily, the concept of the median described above can be generalized to derive descriptions for data variability too.
 The generalization of the idea behind the median is known as the **quantile**.

 What is a quantile?
 Well, if we order all values by size, we can identify the value in the center, the one at half distance (50%) between the smallest and the largest, to get the median.
 50% Of all measurements are smaller than the median.
 The other 50% are larger.
 But we can also identify a value that is 30% on the way from smallest to largest.
 30% Of the measurements have (equal or) smaller values than this one.
 In our example: